allvphx/Isolation/README.md

 Degree 1 - read uncommitted (done)

-Degree 2 - read committed (TBD, using 2 version method)
+Degree 2 - read committed (skip, it is just the same with 2 version MVCC)

-Degree 2.5 - snapshot isolation (TBD, using MVCC)
+Degree 2.5 - snapshot isolation (done, using MVCC)
 - MVCC implementation
-- the lost update detection by MVCC
+- the lost update detection by MVCC (By serialization and no-wait policy)

 Degree 3 - serializable (done, using 2PL)